 After two frustrating years at the Rossoneri, on 31 August 2015, the attacking midfielder was loaned out on a 2 year deal with an option to buy to La Liga outfit Malaga.
 The move turned out to be a disastrous one though, as Mastour played just 5 minutes of football for the Spanish side before they cancelled the loan deal after his first season.

 After his return to Milan, Mastour was again sent loan at the start of the following season, this time with PES Zwolle in the Eredivisie.
 He made his Eredivisie debut on 13 August, replacing fellow Moroccan Youness Mokhtar for the final 17 minutes of a 0–3 home loss to Sparta Rotterdam.
 Mastour played just 150 minutes of football in the entire season.
-After he failed to make an impact in his time at Netherlands, Milan released him.
+After he failed to make an impact in his time in Milan, he was released.
 He even failed to add to his solitary international cap since his debut in 2015.